Bills name Peterman starting quarterback

 The Buffalo Bills named Nathan Peterman their starting quarterback for the regular-season opener Sunday against the Baltimore Ravens.

-Peterman being named the starter was expected after he completed 33 of 41 passes this preseason for 431 yards, three touchdowns and one interception.
+The decision to name Peterman the starter was expected after he completed 33 of 41 passes this preseason for 431 yards, three touchdowns and one interception.

+"Nate has earned the right," Bills head coach Sean McDermott told reporters.
+"I thought his total body of work, all the way back from the spring through the summer and fall camp to this point -- he has certainly earned the right."

 Peterman and rookie quarterback Josh Allen were among a large group of core players the Bills held out of Thursday's preseason finale, suggesting they were being considered for the starting job in Week 1.
 However, coach Sean McDermott said after the game that AJ McCarron, who started and played the entire contest, was still in the mix to start the opener.